The entire book appears at this link with chapters added after appearing online:

 of valor, best to make himself scarce in case something bad

-happens.
-Tyger leaves the battle field for the mall.
+happens, Tyger retreats from the battle field for the mall.

 He fritters away the hours leaving the Baker critters to frolic.